felitsch/Neo4J/README.md

 ## 🍺 The Beer project  🍺

-As it was shown in classes, graph databases are a natural way of navegating distinct types of data.
-For this first project we will be taking a graph database to analyse beer and breweries!

 _For reference the dataset used for this project has been extracted from [kaggle](https://www.kaggle.com/ehallmar/beers-breweries-and-beer-reviews), released by Evan Hallmark.
 Even though the author does not present metada on the origin of the data it is probably a collection of open data from places like [beeradvocate](https://www.beeradvocate.com/)_.